2DArray/dungeon-generator-examples/README.md

 Okay, here we go!

 ### 1. Make some examples of your content by hand
-  * *Sketch them on paper, draw them in MS Paint, etc*
+  * *Sketch them on paper, draw them in MS Paint, etc.*

 ### 2. Keep going until you can mentally describe a rough approximation of your process
-  * *Consider what you always do, and what you never do*
+  * *Consider what you always do, and what you never do.*
   * *You don't need a perfect approximation.
-Expect the generator to be weaker on average than your original examples*
+Expect the generator to be weaker on average than your original examples.*
   * *(Just try to capture the most important steps)*
   * *("I start by picking some number of room locations, then I see how big I can make the rooms without overlapping them, then I add a bunch of halls and doorways to connect the rooms.")*

 ### 3. Convert your approximated-process into code
-  * *Try not to assume that your generator is "locked in" at any point - you can change anything about its behavior later on if you find a specific reason to do so.*
+  * *Try not to assume that your generator is "locked in" at any point - you can change anything about its behavior later on.*
 ### 4. Explore lots of examples made by your new generator

   * *Identify which examples look good, and which examples are unusable*